-I grew up in an artistic household with my father being a full time artist.
-I witnessed his journey from small town arts and craft shows to major museum exhibitions and someone of national recognition.
-I'm now a full time artist myself, and experiencing this same journey firsthand.
+I grew up in an artistic household with my father being a full-time artist.
+I witnessed his journey from small town arts and crafts shows to major museum exhibitions and someone of national recognition.
+I'm now a full-time artist myself, and experiencing this same journey, firsthand.
 This has given me a unique perspective on the business of art, and few artists really get to see this part.

 I am experienced with numerous mediums but watercolor is my favorite.
 I teach regularly all over the Southeast, but I am also willing to travel as far as California to teach my students, and I travel to Montana once a year to teach several students in the Northwest.